 The Summer BreakSpot Program provides free summer meals in Florida for kids under 18 while school is out during the summer months.
-No registration required!
+No registration is required!

 Free summer lunches and meals are available at community centers, libraries, churches, childcare centers, and local schools.
 Sites offer free breakfast, lunches, snacks, and/or supper for children under 18.

-If you’re looking for free lunch near you, Summer Break Spot covers the entire state of Florida, including more than 50 locations in the area we cover in Lakeland, Winter Haven, and Polk County.
+If you’re looking for free lunch near you, Summer Break Spot locations can be found across the entire state of Florida, including more than 50 locations in the area we cover in Lakeland, Winter Haven, and Polk County.
 Based on a quick search it seems that many locations in Polk County begin serving free lunches on June 7, 2023 but it can vary by location.

 Where to find Free Summer Lunch Near You

 At most sites, there is no application necessary, and any child 18 or younger can simply come during meal times to receive a free meal.

 Note that DATES and HOURS vary at every location.
 Please note that not all sites are open daily or provide every meal.
 Review site details prior to visiting, and contact the site directly if you have questions about hours or meals.
 Get details and contact information for each location in the Summer BreakSpot Location Finder.